Careers and Jobs in Special Education

 Drexel University School of Education

 Special education teachers are professionals responsible for providing individuals with disabilities the accommodations they need to access school, daily living routines, and social interactions with friends.
-While most special education careers involve working with students between the ages of 3 and 21, there are a wide range of careers in field.
+While most jobs in special education involve working with students between the ages of 3 and 21, there are a wide range of careers in the field.

-That includes careers in K-12 schools, preschool settings, mental health facilities, colleges, government organizations, residential settings, and more.
-If you are thinking about starting a career in special education, it’s worthwhile to first understand the full range of opportunities made available through special education careers.
+In addition to working in a school setting, individuals also have the opportunity to pursue careers in special education besides teaching.
+This may include working in mental health facilities, government organizations, residential settings, and more.
+If you are thinking about starting a career working with special needs children or adults, it’s worthwhile to first understand the full range of opportunities made available through special education degree programs.

-If you are considering a career as a special education teacher, but are not sure where to start, take a moment to request information and a representative from the School of Education will assist you.
+If you are considering a career in special education but are not sure where to start, take a moment to request information and a representative from the School of Education will assist you.

-Students who are interested in pursuing a degree in special education will find special education career paths can be quite diverse.
+Students who are interested in pursuing a degree in special education will find special education career paths and job opportunities can be quite diverse.
 From teaching positions to working with the legal system, there are countless career paths that open for people who possess the unique skills taught by a special education degree.
-That includes career paths like:

 Special Education Teacher